Siteglide/directory-structure/README.md

-# directory-structure
+# Siteglide Admin Directory Structure

-The folders needed for Siteglide Admin
+This repo contains the core folders that are needed for Siteglide Admin.
+This powers the `init` feature withing [Siteglide CLI](https://www.npmjs.com/package/@siteglide/siteglide-cli)